Tere Mere Beech: Episode 9

 Ali's brother Asad returns from a trip abroad.
 Asad jokes that he'd seen Nadia when she was born, starting an argument.
 Fahad convinces Hareem to visit Ali's home and try to settle the family differences, but they fight, and Hareem decides on a court marriage.
 She packs all her belongings, but when Fahad arrives, she tells him to leave.
 Fahad asks Nighat to accept the marriage, and she does.
-Meanwhile, Asad has lunch with Hareem and discovers that he likes her.
+Meanwhile, Asad has lunch with Hareem and realises that he likes her.
 Nadia warns Nighat that Asad is a bad man, and says that Hareem should marry Fahad quickly before difficulties arise.
 With this urgency, Nighat tells Hareem to marry without meeting Fahad's parents.